kenpower/TicTacToeRefactoring_Worksheet/readme.md

 Fix them one at a time. **Run the tests after each change**.

 - [ ] The name `move()` isn’t descriptive enough.
 Change it to `bestMoveFor()`.
 Use  `CRTL-R, CTRL-R` key.
 - [ ] The variable `i` doesn’t explain much either.
 It's not just an index variable, it represents something the game world.
-Change it to `move`.
+Change it to `possibleMove`.
 Use `CRTL-R, CTRL-R` key shortcut.
 - [ ] The value -1 is a flag value; create a constant `NoMove` to represent it.
 - [ ] The check for a board character being a ‘-’ is really a check that the square is unoccupied.
 Extract a method to do this, and name it appropriately.
 - [ ] Can the method you just created to check an unoccupied square be used elsewhere to avoid duplication?